 Jenn-Air JGD8345ADB stove top - We purchased the model as noted above in March this year.
 We are remodeling so it was not installed for several months.
 I noticed that the enamel was starting to come off of one of the burners so I called Jenn-Air and told them the problem.
 I was transferred three times only to find out that they ONLY have a one month cosmetic repair policy.
 Of course I talked to a supervisor and after a long discussion she said in so many words, "Sorry but that is our policy."
 I ordered the part from Parts Select for only around $32.00.
 She lost a good customer because now I will NOT purchase any more Jenn-Air appliances for my kitchen.

-Jenn-Air Cook Tops Company Profile
+Jenn-Air Cook Tops Company Information

 - Company Name: